Jeremy Kyle Show guest had taken four drug overdoses, inquest told

 Mr Dymond had been assessed as “low risk”, the court heard.

-Pressed on why he did not make reference to Mr Dymond’s suicidal history in the letter, when questioned by Neil Sheldon KC, representing Mr Kyle, the GP said: “I wrote that he had a history of depression.”
+Pressed by Neil Sheldon KC, representing Mr Kyle, on why he did not make reference to Mr Dymond’s suicidal history in the letter, the GP said: “I wrote that he had a history of depression.”

 Mr Sheldon replied: “You wrapped all that information up into the comment in the letter that he had a history of low mood and depression?”